 - You can learn about my coaching and groups and my course, Bridge to Self-Employment.

-- You can learn about Outgrow the Grind host, Stacy Raye Kellogg, on her website, and follow her podcast on a favorite podcast app (and I hope you’ll leave a review on the app).
+- You can learn about Outgrow the Grind podcast host, Stacy Raye Kellogg, on her website, and follow her podcast on a favorite podcast app.
 I truly recommend Stacy’s coaching.
 She is a life and leadership coach for caring high-achievers so they can honor their needs, do less, and say no so they can invest their time and energy in what matters most.